johnstonskj/thrift-specs/docs/index.md

 Pipes | Other recommended |
 Named Pipes | Other recommended | Where it makes sense

-> We use the term *wrapper* in these documents to desctibe a capability that wraps another of the same type and enhances it's behavior in some manner.
+> We use the term *wrapper* in these documents to describe a capability that wraps another of the same type and enhances it's behavior in some manner.

 ## Protocols